halotroop2288/blog_2/_posts/fursona.md

 I discovered Zaezar on YouTube, where he had a series of tutorials about drawing anthros.
 I followed him on Twitch for some time, and became a regular member of his community.

-One day, I came into a larger-than-usual amount of money and decided (regretably) to commision him with it.
+One day, I came into a larger-than-usual amount of money and decided (regrettably) to commission him with it.
 (The reason for the regret is not because of the quality of the work, but because I should not have spent that money.
 It was for food that month, as I later found out.)